Kerala floods explained

 20 August 2018

-The unrelenting rain which began in July and spiked in early August has caused unprecedented flooding and landslides across the Southwestern state of Kerala, India.
+The unrelenting rain which began in July and spiked in early August 2018 caused unprecedented flooding and landslides across the Southwestern state of Kerala, India.

 The Indian military launched rescue efforts to reach those communities who had been cut off for several days and helped to rescue over 20,000 people.

-Now, receding flood waters are giving hope to the hundreds of thousands who are now homeless, but many families who have lost everything now need emergency aid and to be protected against disease outbreaks in relief camps.
+Receding flood waters then gave hope to the hundreds of thousands who were left homeless, but many families who lost everything were in need of emergency aid and to be protected against disease outbreaks in relief camps.

 Giovanna Reda, Head of Humanitarian Programmes for Asia region, said: